veertuinc/anka-docs/artificial-intelligence/isolating-ai-coding-agents.md

 cd "/Volumes/My Shared Files/project"
 ```

-For the full mount behavior, including sync limitations and automount options, see [Sharing host directories inside of the VM]({{< relref "anka-virtualization-cli/getting-started/creating-vms.md#sharing-host-directories-inside-of-the-vm" >}}).
+For the full mount behavior, including sync limitations and automount options, see [Sharing host directories inside the VM]({{< relref "anka-virtualization-cli/getting-started/creating-vms/sharing-host-directories.md" >}}).

 {{< hint info >}}
 When you need changes to flow back to the host, prefer making those edits from inside the VM.
 Host to guest updates can be affected by macOS shared folder caching behavior.